Ventura, California: Utilities

 Ventura provides water to its residents and some unincorporated areas near the city.
 Water sources are Lake Casitas, the Ventura River, and groundwater.
 The water system includes 3 treatment plants, 10 wells, and 27 reservoirs.
 The city has rights to State Water Project since the early 1970s but has not built a connection to use the water.

 Sanitary sewer services began treatment at a single plant in 1955.
 The plant, within a former portion of the estuary of the Santa Clara River, has ponds of treated water that attract birds.
 Some recycled water from the plant is used for landscaping and other non potable uses.
+Most of the water is released into the river just above the where it flows into the ocean.

 The Montalvo Community Services District looked at the cost of a new treatment plant in 2014 and considered having the city take over their service area and dissolve the district.
 The Montalvo Municipal Improvement District had been formed 60 years prior to bringing sewer service to what was then a remote unincorporated area southeast of Ventura.
 The city of Ventura annexed the last unincorporated portions of Montalvo in 2012 and had already begun to provide water to the community before the annexation.